Macaulay2/Workshop-2023-Minneapolis/index.md

 ![](https://www.nsf.gov/images/logos/NSF_4-Color_bitmap_Logo_thumb.jpg){: style="margin-left: 20px; float: right"}

 This event is made possible thanks to funding from the National Science Foundation ([DMS-2302476](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2302476)).
 We are also grateful to the School of Mathematics at the University of Minnesota, Twin Cities and the [Institute for Mathematics and its Applications](https://ima.umn.edu).

 ## Questions?

-For any questions, comments, or feedback please email [macaulay2@umn.edu](mailto:macaulay2@umn.edu).
+For any questions please email [macaulay2@umn.edu](mailto:macaulay2@umn.edu).

 Organizers:
 - [Ayah Almousa]